jas-atwal/catweb/README.md

 Creating service catweb_web
 ```

 10. Let's view the app at http://localhost:5000.
-Refresh the browser and notice the `Container ID` changes occassionally.
+Refresh the browser and notice the `Container ID` changes occasionally.
 This is because we are running three instances of the application in three separate networked containers and the traffic is being load balanced between them.

 11. View the three running containers